fazibear/youtubby/README.md

 > For a long time I was looking for desktop Youtube Music Player.
 With all of them was always something that pissed me off.
 > So I write my own.
 Yep it's in Rust BTW!

+> [!IMPORTANT]
-[WIP] It's early stage...
+> It's early stage...
 Right now I'm focusing on MacOS to make it usable as daily driver.

+> [!WARNING]
+> There is a weird bug on OSX related to WebKit.
+After a random time Youtubby starts crackling.
+> Did't check other platforms.

 Goals:
 - MacOS support